-The purpose of the outside Chair in the Oral Defense is as follows:
+The purpose of the Oral Defense Committee Chair in the oral defense is as follows:

-- 1. Serve as an impartial representative of the academic standards of the JDP Program and DU and Iliff (this means unbiased and without even the appearance of a conflict of interest) - 2.
-Ensure that the examination is conducted within approved guidelines (make the dissertation committee members, as examiners, aware of these guidelines, and ensure they remain within them) - 3.
-Ensure that the candidate is asked challenging but fair questions and has adequate opportunity to respond (the Chair may participate in the questioning after the committee has asked its questions)
+- Serve as an impartial representative of the academic standards of the JDP Program and DU and Iliff (this means unbiased and without even the appearance of a conflict of interest); - 2.
+Ensure that the examination is conducted within approved guidelines (make the dissertation committee members, as examiners, aware of these guidelines, and ensure that they remain within them);

-4. Transmit the decision of the examination committee voting members on the oral defense to the OGS.
+- 3. Ensure that the candidate is asked challenging but fair questions and has adequate opportunity to respond (the Chair may participate in the questioning after the committee has asked its questions); - 4.
+Transmit the decision of the examination committee voting members on the oral defense to the OGE.

-Selection criteria for the outside Chair:
+Selection criteria for the Oral Defense Committee Chair:

-- 1. Assignments to oral defenses will be authorized by the JDP Directors to ensure that the Chair's specialization is outside the student's specialization as represented by the dissertation - 2.
-If a student's dissertation director is on the Iliff faculty, the Chair must be from DU, and vice versa - 3.
-The outside Chair's specialty should not overlap with the dissertation director's specialty - 4.
-Faculty who serve as outside Chairs are not merely functionaries and should therefore be familiar with the discourse of religious studies - 5.
-The outside Chair can be from the same department as any other faculty member on the committee except the dissertation director
+- Assignments to oral defenses will be authorized by the JDP Directors to ensure that the Chair's specialization is outside the student's specialization as represented by the dissertation; - 2.
+The outside Chair's specialty should not overlap with the dissertation director's specialty; - 3.
+Faculty who serve as outside Chairs are not merely functionaries and should therefore be familiar with the discourse of religious studies; - 4.
+The outside Chair can be from the same department and institution (DU or Iliff) as any other faculty member on the committee except the dissertation director.